AviatrixSystems/Docs/HowTos/aviatrix_iam_policy_requirements.rst

 13. IAM Policy Scanning requirement
 -------------------------------------------

-In order to enable IAM Policy Scanning feature, the following permissions are needed.
+In order to enable the IAM Policy Scanning feature, the following permissions are needed.

 ::